paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-031-marine-mammal-protection.md

 (2) the term “Secretary” means the Secretary of Commerce.

-(3) the term “vessel engaged in a fishery” means a fishing vessel as defined in section 2101(11a) of title 46 or a fish processing vessel as defined in section 2101(11b) of that title, which is engaged in fishery.
+(3) the term “vessel engaged in a fishery” means a fishing vessel as defined in [section 2101(12) of title 46](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section2101/12&num=0&edition=prelim) or a fish processing vessel as defined in section 2101(13) of that title, which is engaged in fishery.

 (4) the term “vessel of the United States” has the same meaning as it does in section 1802(27) 2 of this title.